qala-io/java-course/docs/programme/web-apps.md

 * Read about how threads spawn by your code can lead to memory leads in App Servers
 * Read about how ClassLoaders work and their hierarchy in Java apps
 * Read about ClassLoader Memory Leaks in App Servers

+# Literature

+[Head First Servlets & JSP](http://shop.oreilly.com/product/9780596516680.do) - is a pretty old book but it's still actual.
+That's the beauty of basic technologies and specifications - even if time passes they don't change a lot.
+Since that book is written couple of major versions of Servlets API were released but they don't obsolete the information in the book.
+In the end a framework called Struts is going to be demoed - that one was outranked by Spring MVC which we're going to use down the road.

+[Java Concurrency in Practice](http://amzn.to/1jyE5Kx) - one of the most fundamental books on concurrency in Java.
+One of the "must read" for Java developers.